jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > __---paulgraham__ [Why not not to start a start up](http://paulgraham.com/notnot.html)

-> but i wanted to jump, i wanted to give it a try.
-But i wasn't sure, because one thing i am sure about, it wouldn't feel right if you don't want to jump with me
+> but I wanted to jump, I wanted to give it a try.
+But I wasn't sure, because one thing I am sure about, it wouldn't feel right if you don't want to jump with me
 >
 > __me__

+>  Reading old writings bring a smile to my face, somehow some of the ideas and question are still persistent in my head
+>
+> __me__

 > if you don't have a coherent story, if you don't know who you are, and are being vauge or overly reclusive about yourself because of it, people will likely find it more difficult to connect with you
 >
 >  __--- [Like Stories of Old](https://youtu.be/if5YMnNKcNw?t=171)

+> you can filter all your team members into broad categories based on skillfulness, determination, focus, kindness+integrity

+> I’ve had detailed conversations with many professors and it was apparent that most of them had themselves never applied concepts they were teaching.
+Their knowledge is restricted to the textbook and questions they have been asking for years in their exams.

+> Of a 168-hour week, 56 hours are typically spent sleeping and 40 hours earning money.
+That leaves 72 hours every week to watch cat videos on YouTube  -  this we call spare time.
+>
+> __---Alex Winkler__

 ## Sayings
 > [Meaning is a jumper that you have to knit yourself](https://youtu.be/psaCM1j9LEM)